+Design Planning Study Concept Development

+Project Funding

-Project Funding (A) St. Louis County has programmed \$1.13 million for design in 2023, but construction is currently unfunded.
-(B) Construction is anticipated to begin in 2020.
-(C) Construction was completed in 2017.
+(A) St. Louis County has tentatively programmed \$1.13 million for design in 2025, but construction is currently unfunded.
+Design will not commence until construction funding is secured.

+(B) Construction was completed in 2017.

-Location: St. Louis County, Missouri Estimated Cost: \$18.2 million Owner: St. Louis Lambert International Airport Contact: Jerry Beckmann, Airport Deputy Director, (314) 551-5034 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
+Location: St. Louis County, Missouri Estimated Cost: \$15.2 million Owner: St. Louis Lambert International Airport Contact: Jerry Beckmann, Airport Deputy Director, (314) 551-5034 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on four primary criteria: safety and security in travel, efficiency impact, multimodal impact, and economic impact.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.
 Project Need: St. Louis Lambert International Airport (STL) in St. Louis County is the largest and most utilized airport in Missouri.
 Positioned within Foreign Trade Zone 102, it is an attractive destination for logistics businesses due to its multimodal transportation infrastructure combined with available and accessible land for business growth.
-Current air cargo facilities are conveniently located on both sides of the primary parallel runways and are designed to expedite the flow of freight and handle both current and next-generation air cargo aircraft.
+Current air cargo facilities are conveniently located on both sides of the primary parallel runways and are designed to expedite the flow of freight and handle both current and nextgeneration air cargo aircraft.
 Project Impact: St. Louis Lambert International Airport is moving forward with an international air cargo facility, which includes construction of a new terminal with ramp for freighter aircraft.
-The airport is also pursuing several infrastructure projects to improve service delivery for air cargo facilities including FedEx, Amazon, UPS, and Forward Air.
+The airport is also pursuing several infrastructure projects to improve service delivery for air cargo facilities including FedEx, UPS, and Forward Air.
 The airport continues to attract new businesses to increase its revenue base and utilize 1,000 acres of land for industrial development.
+These efforts include a development agreement with Bi-National Air Cargo to develop 60 acres of airport property on the Northern Tract and opening the Livestock Export and Inspection Facility in 2020 to provide on-site service to livestock exporters.
 In addition to the airport, several industrial areas are located nearby including Aviator Business Park, Hazelwood Logistics Center, and Park 370 Business Center.
-The following projects further these goals to provide safe, efficient, and multimodal access near the St. Louis Lambert International Airport and industrial areas along with potential economic benefits for the region.
-St. Louis Lambert International Airport North Cargo Improvements (MO)
+ST LOUIS REGIONAL FREIGHTWAY St. Louis Lambert International Airport North Cargo Improvements (MO) Partially Programmed for Construction